Content Map Terms

 See your doctor to find out if you have a medical problem that is causing your low weight.

-Within the recommended BMI range and your waist size is within the recommendations:
+Within the 'normal' (least risk) BMI range and your waist size is within the recommendations:

 Your weight is not a problem for your health.

-At or above the recommended BMI range and your waist size is higher than recommended:
+At or above the 'normal' (least risk) BMI range and your waist size is higher than recommended:

 See your doctor to find out if you have health problems that might be related to your weight.